-1H SBCCC 200.8 Expenditure of State Funds: Employee Recognition

-Colleges may use State funds for purchases related to the recognition of employees for meritorious service through programs such as the one authorized by the State for State employees.
+1H SBCCC 200.8 Expenditure of State Funds: Employee Recognition meritorious service through programs such as the one authorized by the State for State employees.
 In addition, State funds may be expended, not to exceed \$50, for the purchase of a plaque or for the printing and framing of a certificate to recognize employee service or performance.
 The expenditure of State funds for these purposes is subject to the availability of funds within the college.